soumen2222/InterviewKit/README.md

-If you are interested to know which technology stacks are used by the companies then checkout this [link](https://stackshare.io/stash/stash)
+If you are interested to know what technology stacks are used by the companies then checkout this [link](https://stackshare.io/stash/stash)